GetDKAN/dkan-cli/README.md

 # DKAN CLI docker container image

+## DockerHub Automated Build Config
+DockerHub is configured to build two tags: classic and master:
++ master is for the latest and greatest, drush v10 and should suited to run DKAN2.
++ classic have the latest PHP and tooling, but only drush v8 since it's the upmost version that DKAN-classic supports.

+Both docker tags tracks the git master branch.
+When master is updated, latest will be built with drush v10 installed and classic will be built with drush v8 installed.

 ## Work with image locally
 Makefile offers handy commands to work with image locally.